celiason/museum-visitor-model/README.md

 Another way to look at the data is with waterfall charts.
 These are commonly used in the financial sector.

 Below is a waterfall chart for the day with the greatest number of visitors (August 22, 2015).
 The features are ordered by their effect on the baseline (0).
-We see that TMAX has the greatest effect (resulting in 1154 more visitors compared to the average).
-This makes sense if people are out and want to get out of the heat and into an air-conditioned space (the maximum tempeterature that day was 27.8 C or 82 F).
-It's also interesting to see that there was net positive sentiment on twitter that day that also contributed to ~66 more visitors.

-The ongoing special exhibit "Death: The Human Experience" attracted another 536 visitors, and the fact that this day was a weekend brought in 528 more than average.
-The net effect of all the predictors was 2840 more visitors than baseline of 1127 visitors.
+We see that weekly (7-day) lag has the greatest effect (resulting in 856 more visitors compared to the average).
+The second most important predictor is maximum temperature.
+This makes sense if people are out in the parks and want to escape from the heat into an air-conditioned space (the maximum tempeterature that day was 27.8 ºC, or 82 ºF).
+It's also interesting to see that there was net positive sentiment on twitter that day that also contributed to ~100 more visitors.
+The ongoing special exhibit "Death: The Human Experience" attracted another 140 visitors.
+The net effect of all predictors was 3112 more visitors than the average baseline of 1127 visitors.

 ![](figs/waterfall_max.png)